infrastructure-io/topohub/chart/README.md

-# Helm Chart for Kubernetes Operator
+# Helm Chart for Topohub

-This directory contains the Helm chart for deploying the Kubernetes operator as described in the design document.